The Super Cops: Plot

 Greenberg meets Sara again at Hank's Tip Top Inn and accompanies her back to her apartment.
 He presses her for information about drug activity.
 The duo start making busts with her information.
 Captain Krasna calls them into his office and accuses them of being on the take because of all their independent drug busts.
 He pretends to call Internal Affairs, but when they do not react like corrupt cops, he decides to encourage their freelancing.
 Sara tells Greenberg that a contract has been put out on them.
 An anonymous tip to the station confirms her warning.
 Greenberg and Hantz lie in wait for their assassins and make a daring bust in broad daylight.
 The bystanders jokingly yell out greetings to the adventurous cops who they call "Batman and Robin".

 At the arraignment for the case, Greenberg and Hantz are offered $1,500 to lie and get the case dropped.
 They try to gather evidence about the attempted bribe, but the District Attorney's office ruins the bust by warning off the targets.
 The officers are growing more isolated by their fellow cops, who either resent them for showing them up, or view them with suspicion as being either corrupt or part of Internal Affairs.

 The partners eventually corner the three Hayes Brothers who run the drug market in Bed-Stuy.
 The Hayeses offer them a $1,000-week bribe, which Greenberg and Hantz pretend to take.
 Greenberg insists on meeting the Hayeses' suppliers, but on the way to the meeting, one of the Hayeses notices Greenberg's wire.
-Greenberg and Hantz kill the brothers in self-defense, and they are taken off duty while Inspector Novick (Hingle) conducts an internal investigation.
+Greenberg and Hantz kill the brothers in self-defense, and they are taken off duty while Inspector Novick conducts an internal investigation.

 Greenberg is approached by another officer who has just transferred from the 80th Precinct.
 He offers to cut Greenberg and Hantz in on a scam.
 They meet at the Fish Delight Hut to discuss the details.
 It turns out the officer is from the Knapp Commission, and when he tries to arrest Greenberg and Hantz, the pair, in turn, try to arrest him for engaging in conspiracy.
 Greenberg threatens to arrest the other Knapp officers on the scene for entrapment.
 When Insp.
 Novick and Cpt.
 Krasna arrive at the restaurant, both factions of officers reveal that they have been taping each other.
 The stalemate is resolved by promoting everyone.
 The film ends with a re-enactment of the opening press conference, with Novick commending Greenberg and Hantz for their service.